Designing Coach Maya an AI Coach for Just-in-Time Leadership Support

 • Future sessions drew on it, letting Maya tailor guidance and adapt over time

 Memory made coaching feel more engaging and personal.
-81.8% of learners found memory recall helpful, and one manager shared: “I loved that Maya remembered what I told her last time — it felt like she knew me.”
+81.8% of learners found memory recall helpful.

 Dashboard of Praxis Labs online coaching platform showing a conversation with Coach Maya about mental health leave policies, with navigation menu, resources, and practice scenarios.